Mordell-Weil group as Galois modules: Introduction

-By ``local information for $E/K$'', we mean knowledge of $E$ that can be computed over the completions $K_w$ of $K$ at all places $w$ in $K$.
-In practice, one only needs to know the type of reduction, Tamagawa numbers and the number of points in the reduction at a finite number of finite places.
-For $k=\QQ$, the above gives a fast way to determine $M$ for most curves (see Theorem~\ref{dihedral_pos_thm}).
-It is often much harder to calculate explicitly the group $E(K)$: Searching for points over large degree fields $K$ can be very costly as well as bounding the rank by an infinite descent because the class groups involved may be hard to determine.

-Theorem~\ref{ex1_thm} is stated for the dihedral group $D_p$ since for this group we know the $6$ distinct isomorphism classes of indecomposable $\ZZ_p[G]$-modules.
-Even when the conditions of the theorem do not hold, we can very often determine the decomposition of $M$ into a direct sum of these indecomposable modules using only easily accessible information.
+One of the reason we restricted here to the dihedral group $D_p$ is that for this group the complete list of indecomposable $\ZZ_p[G]$-modules that are $\ZZ_p$-free only contains six entries.
+Even when the conditions of the theorem do not hold, we can very often determine the decomposition of $M$ into a direct sum of these indecomposable modules using only information that is easily accessible.
+For $k=\QQ$, we can even show results about the densities with which certain $\ZZ_p[G]$-modules appear (see Theorem~\ref{dihedral_pos_thm} for a precise statement).
 See Sections~\ref{ex_cyclic_subsec} and~\ref{ex_dihedral_subsec} for examples illustrating this, and Example~\ref{I_ex} for which we cannot determine $E$ without having to search for points.

 For certain groups, including $D_p$, a theorem by Torzewski~\cite{torzewski} lists the invariants we need to know to determine $M$.
 (See Proposition~\ref{torzewski2_prop}.)
 Our task is to express them in terms of arithmetic invariants of $E$.
-At least conjecturally, we could gain the knowledge of $E(K)\otimes \QQ$ from the order of vanishing of $L$-functions of $E$ twisted by the irreducible representations of $G$.
-Instead the so-called Dokchitser regulator constants (see~\eqref{reg_eq} for a definition) and the group cohomology $H^1(G,M)$ are not as easy to access.
-This is the main reason that we focus our attention on the dihedral and cyclic case here.
+The first invariant is the knowledge of $E(K)\otimes \QQ_p$ as a $\QQ_p[G]$-module.
+At least conjecturally, we could obtain this from the order of vanishing of $L$-functions of $E$ twisted by the irreducible representations of $G$ via the Birch and Swinnerton-Dyer conjecture.
+Instead the other invariants, the so-called Dokchitser regulator constants (see~\eqref{reg_eq} in Section~\ref{metacyc_subsec} for the definition) and the group cohomology $H^1(G,M)$, are not as easy to access.
+The main reason that we focus our attention on the dihedral and cyclic case is that for these groups we obtain the best results on how to control the invariants.

 As expected the $\ZZ_p[G]$-structure of $M$ is linked to the $p$-primary part $\Sha(E/K)[p^\infty]$ of the Tate-Shafarevich group.
-Here is another simplified statement that can be deduced from our methods.
+Here is another general statement that can be deduced from our methods.

 \begin{thm} Let $E/\QQ$ be an elliptic curve and let $K/\QQ$ be a cyclic extension of degree $p$.
 Write $u_1$ for the number of primes $\ell$ such that $p$ divides the Tamagawa number $c_\ell$ and $\ell$ is inert in $K/\QQ$.
 Denote by $u_2$ the number of primes $\ell$ that ramify in $K/\QQ$ such that the number of points in the reduction of $E$ over $\ell$ is divisible by $p$.
 If $L(E,\chi,1)\neq 0$ where $\chi$ is a primitive character of $K/\QQ$ and $u_1+u_2 > \rk E(\QQ)$, then the $\FF_p$-dimension of $\Sha(E/K)[p]$ is at least $u_1+u_2-\rk E(\QQ)$. \end{thm}